Mohammadbinshahid/Team4_Capstone_Project/README.md

   * **Tasks**:
     * Created the GitHub repository and branches;
     * Performed an exploratory data analysis on the flight dataset and exported charts;
-    * Help design the UX/UI for the dashboard by creating a wireframe for the dashbaord;
+    * Help design the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modified the client-side code;
     * Contributed to crafting the presentation;
 * **[Rowan Backhouse](https://github.com/roborowanb)**:
   * **Role**: Exploratory Data Analyst, Machine Learning Engineer, UX/UI Designer, Presenter
   * **Tasks**:
     * Performed an exploratory data analysis on the flight dataset and exported charts;
+    * Created the SQL database schema for the weather data;
-    * Created a PySpark mock-up of the machine learning model;
+    * Created a PySpark mock-up of the machine learning model for local testing;
-    * Help design the UX/UI for the dashboard by creating a wireframe for the dashbaord;
+    * Help design the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modified the client-side code;
     * Contributed to crafting the presentation;

 _____